monadicsystems/monadicsystems.github.io/post4.md

 ## Type Safe Form Attributes

-At the end of Part II, we left off with this interesting thought:
+At the end of Part II, we left off with this interesting thought.

 > Imagine we had a cooking recipe app with two types of forms, one for querying recipes and another for submitting new recipes.
 > The HTML for the two forms would look like this.